locharp/asylum_diary/state/past and present.md

-When I say treated as an animal, it's, of course, just a figure of speech.
-I don't treat animals the way they treat me.

----

 When I applied for asylum in Lithuania, I asked them to check my devices for potential evidence.
 They refused.
 I also let them check my belongings on some occasions.
 For unknown reasons, they had to secretly search my room and my belongings afterward.\
 When I applied for asylum in the UK, I also asked them to check my devices.
 They refused.
 For unknown reasons, they had to make up fake "rules" to keep my belongings here and there.
 Later, they even used criminal methods to take my belongings, including my devices.